-Federal criminal practice is governed by Title 18 of the U.S. Code, Part II (Criminal Procedure).
-Chapter 221 of Part II addresses arraignments, pleas, and trial.
-The U.S. Attorney's Manual (USAM) contains several provisions addressing the negotiation of plea agreements.
-For example, Chapter 9-16.300 (Plea Agreements) states that plea agreements should "honestly reflect the totality and seriousness of the defendant's conduct," and any departure must be consistent with Sentencing Guideline provisions.
+Federal criminal practice is governed by Title 18 of the U.S. Code, Part II.
+Chapter 221 addresses arraignments, pleas, and trial.
+The U.S. Attorney's Manual also contains several provisions addressing the negotiation of plea agreements.
+For example, Chapter 9-16.300 states that plea agreements should "honestly reflect the totality and seriousness of the defendant's conduct," and any departure must be consistent with Sentencing Guideline provisions.

 The Justice Department's official policy is to stipulate only to those facts that accurately represent the defendant's conduct.
 Plea agreements require the approval of the assistant attorney general if counts are being dismissed, if defendant companies are being promised no further prosecution, or if particular sentences are being recommended.

 Federal Plea Bargains: Prohibitions and Restrictions

 The process of negotiating plea bargains in federal court, and the restrictions that apply, can be similar to the negotiation process in state court.
 However, it's important to note that your state's attorney general may have additional or different restrictions on state prosecutors negotiating plea deals in state court.
 This could have an impact on your case, depending on the charges you're facing and where you're being prosecuted.

 Considering a Plea Bargain?
 Let a Legal Professional Guide the Process